gwalkey/SSRS_Subscriptions/README.md

 This code assumes you have permissions to the SSRS Webservice

-Get -  lists all the subscriptions for a given Report Path and Report Name
+'''Get''' -  lists all the subscriptions for a given Report Path and Report Name

 Example: if your SSRS top-level folder structure has a folder named 'Sales' and a report in that folder called 'Sales Projections'